sherwin-14-neenopal/Central-Repo/docs/survey_monkey.md

       - **`responses`**: Access to survey responses.
       - **`users`**: Access to user information.

-   3. **Understand Scope Implications**: Be mindful of the permissions you grant.
-Only select the scopes necessary for your application to function properly.
-This helps ensure the security of user data and complies with best practices.
+   3. **Understand Scope Implications**: Be selective about the permissions you grant.
+Only choose the scopes that are relevant and useful for your purpose.
+This practice not only enhances the security of user data but also aligns with best practices.

    4. **Save Your Changes**: After selecting the desired scopes, make sure to click on update scopes button.
 Your access token will now have the permissions associated with the scopes you selected.